Vila Real Airport

 Vila Real Airport (IATA: VRL, ICAO: LPVR) is an airport located 4 km southeast of Vila Real, Portugal.

+As of May 2023, a new terminal building is being constructed.
+This will allow the fire service, police, customs and airclub to have space in a single building.
+Completion is expected by the end of 2023.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Vila Real Airport: